Iterative Minimax Games with Coupled Linear Constraints: Introduction

 For nonconvex-nonconcave minimax problem \eqref{min}, Sanjabi et al. \cite{Sanjabi18} proposed a multi-step gradient descent-ascent algorithm which finds an $\varepsilon$-first order Nash equilibrium in $\mathcal{O}(\varepsilon^{-2}\log\varepsilon^{-1})$ iterations when a one-sided Polyak-{\L}ojasiewicz (PL) condition is satisfied.
 Yang et al. \cite{Yang} showed the alternating GDA algorithm converges globally at a linear rate for a subclass of nonconvex-nonconcave objective functions satisfying a two-sided PL inequality.
 Song et al. \cite{SongOptDE} proposed an optimistic dual extrapolation (OptDE) method with the iteration complexity of $\mathcal{O}\left( \varepsilon^{-2} \right)$, if a weak solution exists.
 Hajizadeh et al. \cite{Hajizadeh} showed that a damped version of extra-gradient method linearly converges to an $\varepsilon$-stationary point of nonconvex-nonconcave minimax problems that the nonnegative interaction dominance condition is satisfied.
-Zhang et al. \cite{Zhang2022} proposed a doubly smoothed gradient descent ascent method for general nonconvex-noncave minimax problem, and the algorithm has an iteration complexity of $\mathcal{O}\left( \varepsilon^{-4} \right)$.
-For more related results, we refer to \cite{Bohm,Chinchilla,Cai,DiakonikolasEG,Doan,Grimmer,Jiang,Lee}.
+For more related results, we refer to \cite{Bohm,Chinchilla,Cai,DiakonikolasEG,Doan,Fiez,Grimmer,Jiang,Lee,Ostrovskii}.